danmbrown/city-of-whispers/Playbooks/Conduit.md

 At any time, you may mark Heat to add another element to the map.

 ## Relationship Questions
-* For whom did I make an introduction that ended badly?
+* For which of your Ties did I make an introduction that ended badly?
-* Who knows someone who refuses to interact with me?
+* Which of your Ties knows someone who refuses to interact with me?
-* Who attended an event I hosted?
+* Which of your Ties attended an event I hosted?

 ## Moves